Patriots’ Day 2026

 Lexington Town and Other Events

 There are many town-sponsored events in Lexington and beyond on Patriots' Day weekend.
 The following are some of the most popular.
 Check out www.lex250.org for further up-to-date information on town-specific activities, cancellations, and safety protocols.
-Please be aware that as April 19th falls on a Saturday in 2025, almost all events normally scheduled for Monday will be taking place on Saturday, April 19th.
+Please be aware that this year, many events normally scheduled for Monday will be taking place on Saturday, April 18th.

 Battle of Lexington Reenactment